waynodiablo/Oystercard/yelpv1.md

 ##### Creating views

 Much like in Sinatra, views tell your app how to present content on the page.
+You've already seen how to use erb as a templating language, but there are many more options.
+If you're feeling brave, why not give [Haml](http://haml.info/) a try (N.B. you will need to install the gem...)?
+There are examples given for both erb and Haml; you only need to use one.

 erb:
 `$ touch app/views/restaurants/index.html.erb`